-It is too easily forgotten that Italy whilst an ancient land remains a relatively new country and it could be described as still suffering from birth pangs even today for it had not been unified in any sense since the fall of the Roman Empire in the in the fifth century AD and even this shared experience had been the result of conquest.
+It is too easily forgotten that Italy whilst an ancient land remains a relatively new country and it could be described as still suffering birth pangs.
+It had not been unified in any respect since the fall of the Roman Empire in the in the fifth century AD and even this shared experience had been the result of conquest.

 II Risorgimento, or the Resurgence, was an ill-defined movement that flourished on-and-off in Italy in the years immediately following the defeat of Napoleon Bonaparte.
 It was a movement that sought a reinvigoration of art and literature in a land where it had once flourished but more importantly it desired a greater understanding of what it meant to be an Italian.
-It was at first less a movement for national unification than it was an expression of cultural and racial being but it was soon to become one.
+It was not at first a movement for national unification but it was soon to become one.

 Italian nationalism, in as far as it existed, was in large part a reaction to foreign rule and occupation and its main protagonist was the Hapsburg Austrian Empire which dominated much of northern Italy and also ruled elsewhere in the country through its various surrogates and satellites.
 Indeed, it’s Chancellor Count Metternich whilst attending the Congress of Vienna which had been called to determine the shape of post-Bonapartist Europe had somewhat arrogantly referred to Italy as “no more than a geographical expression” and in many respects he was right.
 Italy was divided up into competing City States and small Kingdoms and the Italian people were as divided as their rulers.
 They owed their allegiance not to a country but to a region, a city, a town, or even a village and as a result the cause of Italian nationalism was never a movement of the people, there was never any great national uprising in support of independence and unification.
 It was always the movement of a small educated elite and a dedicated band of political revolutionaries.